 - Worldwide 101 – Read Worldwide 101 Review – Hires virtual assistants to work from home.
 They appear to hire in the UK as well as the US.

-Starting Your Own Virtual Assistant Business
+Another Option – Start Your OWN Virtual Assistant Business

-Useful Resource Sites for Virtual Assistants
+Useful Resource Sites For Virtual Assistants

 If you're looking for more info on working as a VA, other places to get trained, find jobs, etc., the following sites might help.

 - VA Networking – Offers several resources for virtual assistants as well as free training.

 - Virtual Office Temps – Has a job board for VA's and additionally offers basic certification.

 We've written a lot of content about virtual assisting over the years.
 Here are some of our most helpful posts:

 - Where to Find Clients As a Virtual Assistant?

 - What Services Can You Offer as a Virtual Assistant?